kawin048/CLOUD_TASK3/README.md

 # Accessing Web server

 You can access the web server by using Using this External Ip of Vm .
+- To Access my Application: [Click Here](34.172.35.91)